RussellCanfield/wingman-ai/README.md

 <center>

-<b> [Check out our documentaion site](https://wingman.squadron-ai.com/) - learn about configuration, watch videos and view tips for getting the most out of the extension. </b>
+<b> [Check out our documentation site](https://wingman.squadron-ai.com/) - learn about configuration, watch videos and view tips for getting the most out of the extension. </b>

 <b> Want a new feature?
 Need to report an issue? [visit our GitHub](https://github.com/RussellCanfield/wingman-ai).